 What I Should Do When I Should Do It Where I Can Get More Information ☐ I have started checking off items from "My Step-by-Step Checklist".
 Right away.
 Pages 16-19 ☐ I have started getting my body in shape for surgery.
 Right away.
 Page 21 ☐ I have completed pages 1-4 of my Pre-op Health History Patient Questionnaire.
 This was given to me at my surgeon's office.
 As soon as I have been given the questionnaire at my surgeon's office. n/a ☐ I have booked a MedsCheck appointment at my pharmacy if I take 3 or more prescriptions.
-I will get more information about this at my Pre-operative Assessment Clinic (PAC) appointment.
-3 months before my surgery (or as soon as possible if my surgery was booked for less than 3 months away). n/a ☐ I have watched my virtual Pre- operative Education video.
-Up to 3 months before my surgery (I will be told how to access the video).
+I will bring a copy of my MedsCheck medication list to my Pre-operative Assessment Clinic (PAC) appointment.
+3 months before my surgery (or as soon as possible if my surgery was booked for less than 3 months away). n/a ☐ I have watched my virtual pre- operative education video.
+Up to 3 months before my surgery (but may be scheduled differently).
 Page 31 ☐ I have attended my Pre-operative Assessment Clinic (PAC) appointment.
 Up to 3 months, but often 3-4 weeks before my surgery.
 Pages 32-36 ☐ I have booked my outpatient physiotherapy if I live outside of Toronto, or if I will be using private physiotherapy.
 If I live in Toronto and will be using OHIP-covered physiotherapy, I will get a referral at my PAC appointment.
 3-4 weeks before my surgery or at my PAC appointment.
 Pages 54-55

 What I Should Do When I Should Do It Where I Can Get More Information ☐ I have bought, rented, or borrowed supplies that will make my recovery at home easier.
 At least 2-3 weeks before my surgery.
 Pages 25-26 ☐ I have made my home safer to prevent falls.
 At least 2-3 weeks before my surgery.
 Pages 27, 57-58 ☐ I have made plans for help after my surgery.
 This may mean having someone come to stay at my home, staying with a friend or family member, or staying at a retirement home.
 At least 2-3 weeks before my surgery.
 Pages 24, 27 ☐ I have made transportation plans for getting home from the hospital, getting to my appointments, and running errands.
 I am not allowed to drive for 6-8 weeks after my surgery.
-At least 2-3 weeks before my surgery.
 Pages 28-29 ☐ I have started to practice using my two-wheeled walker every day.
 As soon as I have my walker.
 Page 21 ☐ I have stopped taking certain medications before my surgery.
 This information was given to me at my PAC appointment.
 3-14 days before my surgery according to what I was told at my PAC appointment.
 Pages 35-36 ☐ I have completed the "Day before My Surgery Checklist".
 Day before my surgery.
 Page 39 ☐ I have called the hospital to find out what time I should come to the hospital on the day of my surgery.
 Day before my surgery, between 3-10 pm.
 Page 38 ☐ I have stopped eating food after midnight.
 I can drink water until 2 hours before my scheduled arrival time.
 I have stopped drinking any other fluids after midnight.
 Midnight the day of my surgery.
 Page 38